-The rest of the paper proceeds as follows.
-Section 2 describes the empirical history of the Müller-Lyer illusion and contextualizes early work on this topic within larger trends in cognitive anthropology, perceptual psychology, and the philosophy of science.
-Section 3 articulates the specific claims of the Cultural Byproduct Hypothesis.
-Section 4, the most substantial section, synthesizes empirical research from diverse disciplines to give five independent refutations of the Cultural Byproduct Hypothesis (see Figure 2 for a visual summary).
+The rest of the article proceeds as follows.
+The History of the Müller-Lyer Illusion section describes the empirical history of the Müller-Lyer illusion and contextualizes early work on this topic within larger trends in cognitive anthropology, perceptual psychology, and the philosophy of science.
+The Cultural Byproduct Hypothesis section articulates the specific claims of the cultural byproduct hypothesis.
+A Critical Analysis of the Cultural Byproduct Hypothesis section, the most substantial section, synthesizes empirical research from diverse disciplines to give five independent refutations of the cultural byproduct hypothesis (see Figure 2 for a visual summary).
 Indeed, far from supporting claims that the Müller-Lyer illusion is peculiar to certain cultures and time periods, we argue that these data point to the very opposite conclusion: that susceptibility to such illusions arises from innate and evolutionarily ancient biases wired into visual processing, rather than exposure to regularities encountered in development and peculiar to certain cultural contexts (carpentered or otherwise).
-Section 5 then turns to the cross-cultural data themselves, reexamining historical data and records to demonstrate that the evidence for systematic cultural variation in these phenomena is far less conclusive than typically assumed, due to oft-unnoticed contradictions across studies, neglected details of site descriptions, and analytical decisions that current practice now understands to be problematic.
-Section 6 generalizes our case beyond the Müller-Lyer illusion, showing that the considerations from Section 4 apply to many prominent visual phenomena, including others that have been subject to cross-cultural investigation.
-Finally, Section 7 concludes by encouraging the empirical reassessment of these claims, offering suggestions for future work on this foundational issue, and pointing to aspects of visual processing where cross-cultural variation may be more likely.
+The Reexamining Historical, Cross-Cultural Data section then turns to the cross-cultural data themselves, reexamining historical data and records to demonstrate that the evidence for systematic cultural variation in these phenomena is far less conclusive than typically assumed, due to oft-unnoticed contradictions across studies, neglected details of site descriptions, and analytical decisions that current practice now understands to be problematic.
+The Other Visual Illusions section generalizes our case beyond the Müller-Lyer illusion, showing that the considerations from the earlier sections apply to many prominent visual phenomena, including others that have been subject to cross-cultural investigation.
+Finally, the Outstanding Questions and Future Directions section concludes by encouraging the empirical reassessment of these claims, offering suggestions for future work on this foundational issue and pointing to aspects of visual processing where crosscultural variation may be more likely.